-DEFAULT = Default settings are the original settings that were set at the factory; in other words, it is the lock's original factory condition when the lock was first taken out of its box.
-The default settings are permanently encoded within the lock's fixed memory, and when the lock is first started, or when power is removed and re-applied (see Wiring and Power-Up, page 10), the original factory default settings are re-loaded and take effect.
+DEFAULT = Default settings are the original settings that were set at the factory (it is the lock's original factory condition when the lock was first taken out of its box).
+The default settings are permanently encoded within the lock's fixed memory, and when the lock is first started, or when power is removed and re-applied (see Wiring and Power-Up, page 13), the original factory default settings are re-loaded and take effect.